TomasHubelbauer/screencast-card/readme.md

 ### Add Playwright E2E UI tests and run them on pre-commit and in CI

 Use GitHub Actions to run Playwright in the CI.

+### Make the font gradually smaller as the draft gets longer

+I don't necessarily want to force the update to always be on one line, but after certain length, it makes sense to make the font smaller.